-Financial stability within a rapidly evolving sector: automotive
+Financial stability within a rapidly evolving sector: the automotive industry

 In the early years of the automotive sector, cars were a luxury item not affordable for everyone.
 Many people dreamt of having their own means of transport.
 Around a hundred years ago, in the 1930s, now-famous car brands like Fiat, Citroën and Ford began developing inexpensive cars for the masses.
 Thanks to assembly line work, cars became available at a much lower price, marking a turning point in the industry.
 Today, UK households have an average of 1.2 cars in his or her driveway.
 Although this number is relatively stable, automotive companies are experiencing lower sales in cars.
 In fact, one of the leading motor shows in the world, the IAA in Frankfurt, attracted thirty percent fewer visitors this year than last.
 Furthermore, around 30 car brands did not participate in the event.